 introduction

 The Wetland Condition Index (WCI) was designed to be a rapid tool for assessing the ecological condition of wetlands by determining how closely a wetland’s biological community compares to biological communities observed in minimally disturbed or control wetlands.
-The Department shall only use the WCI in support of establishing site specific alternative water quality criteria under Rule 62-302.800, F.A.C., conducting a use attainability analysis, or establishing a new or revised designated use(s) under Rule 62-302.400, F.A.C.
-(These rule references are provided for information only and not needed for use of this SOP.)
-The WCI specifically applies only to isolated herbaceous and isolated forested wetlands, and therefore, this method may only be used in other types of wetland systems on a limited, experimental basis.
+The Department may use the WCI in support of establishing site specific alternative water quality criteria under Rule 62-302.800, F.A.C., conducting a use attainability analysis, or establishing a new or revised designated use(s) under Rule 62-302.400, F.A.C.
+(These rule references are provided for information only and are not needed for use of this SOP.)
+The WCI specifically applies only to isolated herbaceous and isolated forested wetlands, and therefore, this method may only be used in other types of wetland systems on a limited, site-specific basis.
 No numeric thresholds for interpreting the index have been established.
-Therefore, application of the WCI should be limited to carefully designed studies that compare “test” wetland sites with similar, yet minimally disturbed “control” wetland sites to demonstrate that test site water quality is sufficient to support a healthy, well balanced community of flora and fauna.
+Therefore, application of the WCI should be limited to carefully designed studies that compare “test” wetland sites with similar, yet minimally disturbed “control” wetland sites to demonstrate that test site water quality is sufficient to support a healthy, well-balanced community of flora and fauna.
 In this capacity, the WCI may be used to support alternative water quality criteria development in wetlands.
 Due to the current lack of quantitative expectations associated with the WCI, interpretation of results must be made on a site-specific basis.

 Equipment and supplies